 Blown Head Gasket Repair Cost

-Now that you’ve assessed your car’s symptoms and have decided that you want to replace your blown gasket, you’ll need to get all of the necessary replacement parts.
+Now that you’ve assessed your car’s symptoms and have decided that you want to replace your blown gasket, you’ll need to get all of the necessary replacement parts and right kind of head gasket.
 This can be a costly endeavor that typically ranges from $1000 to $2000 dollars.
 Before looking for a blown head gasket repair kit, try our head gasket sealer as a simple solution that could potentially save you thousands of dollars!
 Follow these guidelines and you’ll be back on the road in no time at all:

 - Remove thermostat and flush the cooling system